Spappz/Tools45eTools/README.md

 ---

+### Entries Tagger

+This script looks throughout a brew file for `entries`-like properties, and then proceeds to (try to) automatically tag things.

+---

 ### Homebrew Merger

 This script stitches 5eTools-style homebrew JSONs together to output a single JSON with all the content included, saving you having to lug around many files at once.